Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 To describe the time evolution of atomic displacements and momenta, we start from Eqs.~\eqref{eq:at_displ_fourier} and \eqref{eq:at_mom_fourier}.
 The ion dynamics is determined by the following nonequilibrium averages:

-We restrict our analysis to situations where the crystal periodicity is preserved, assuming $Q_{Ia\alpha} = P_{Ia\alpha} = 0$ for all $I \neq 0$.
-The EOMs for atomic displacements can be derived from the \textit{ab initio} electron–phonon Hamiltonian, as discussed in Refs.~\cite{Stefanucci2023,Stefanucci_Perfetto2025_2,Pan_Emeis_Juaernik_Bauer_Caruso2025}, and read:
+We restrict our analysis to situations where the crystal periodicity is preserved, assuming $Q_{Ia\alpha}$ and $P_{Ia\alpha}$ independent of $I$.
+The EOMs for atomic displacements can be derived from the \textit{ab initio} electron-phonon Hamiltonian, as discussed in Refs.~\cite{Stefanucci2023,Stefanucci_Perfetto2025_2,Pan_Emeis_Juaernik_Bauer_Caruso2025}, and read: